STORE Capital Corporation [STOR] moving up – What are the long-term prospects?

 STORE Capital Corporation [NYSE:STOR]: Analyst Rating and Earnings

-Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
-Currently, in relation to STORE Capital Corporation [STOR], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
-This is compared to its latest closing price of $15.71.
+Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
+As it relates to STORE Capital Corporation [STOR] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 12/30/2019.
+On average, stock market experts give STOR an Overweight rating.
+The average 12-month price forecast for this stock is $20.29, with the high estimate being $42.50, the low estimate being $15.00 and the median estimate amounting to $28.00.
+This is compared to its latest closing price of $18.07.

 Fundamental Analysis of STORE Capital Corporation [STOR]